RIKEN-RCCS/OPEN-WHEEL/documentMD/user_guide/_tutorial/1_basic_tutorial/index.en.md

 You then define what you want to do in this Task component.

 #### Configuring Component Behavior
-All components, including the Task component, become part of the workflow only when you set the __properties__ that govern their behavior.
+All components, including the Task component, become part of the workflow only when you set the __properties__ that determine their behavior.
-The Task component does not directly specify the program you want to run.
-You must create a shell script that calls the program and specify the script you want to run.
+Instead of directly specifying the program you want to run, the Task component must create a shell script that calls the program and specify the script you want to run.

 As an example, we will create a simple shell script that simply calls the echo command.
 Then set the properties as the component behavior to run the shell script you created.